suncoast-devs/handbook/lessons/cs-api-clients/index.md

 to wait for them to be done.

 For this we introduce a new keyword, the `await` keyword.
-When we put this keyword in front of any function call we make that is `async` we tell the code that we wish for it to make the `async` as it would but to immediately just wait for it to be complete and return the result.
+When we put this keyword in front of any function call that is `async` we tell the code that we wish for it to make the `async` as it would but to immediately just wait for it to be complete and return the result.
 In this way we turn something _asynchronous_ into something _synchronous_.
 This does mean, however, that our code will **pause** while the function is running and may make our application seem unresponsive.